For The Community

 Who’s in Charge of Locations?

-These are the key players you’ll meet with and who will determine whether your location will suit the needs of the project.
+These are the key players you’ll meet with and who will determine whether your location will suit the project's needs.

 Location Scout / Manager

-• This is the person responsible for finding a variety of potential locations as described in the script.
-Although they don’t make the final decision, they do provide a selection of options, along with pictures, to the Director and Producers.
+This person is responsible for finding various potential locations as described in the script.
+Although they don’t make the final decision, they do provide options, along with pictures, to the Director and Producers.
 They will likely be the first person to contact you.
 If they move forward, the Location Manager, UPM and Art Director will follow up on an inspection of the potential location.

 Unit Production Manager (UPM) / Line Producer

-• This person is in charge of all the details and production arrangements–from Contract negotiations to shooting schedules.
+This person oversees all the details and production arrangements – from contract negotiations to shooting schedules.
 The Location Manager works with and reports to them on all aspects of filming at a location.

 The Director

-• Although there is a chance you may meet with the Director if your location is chosen, their focus will be on the actors during production.
-Instead, aside from the Location manager, you will likely be engaging with the 1st AD and 2nd AD.
+This person manages “the vision” of the script by directing the actors and assembling the crew members.
+While there is a chance you may meet with the Director if your location is chosen, their focus will be on the actors during production.
+Instead, aside from the Location manager, you will likely be engaging with the First Assistant Director (AD) and Second AD.

 1st AD (First Assistant Director) and 2nd AD

-The First Assistant Director is to work as an intermediary between the Director and the cast and crew, allowing the Director to focus on coaching his actors for the upcoming scene to be shot.
-The 2nd AD is the 1st AD’s “Right Hand.”
+The First AD is an intermediary between the Director and the cast and crew, allowing the Director to focus on coaching the actors for the upcoming scene.
+The Second AD is the First AD’s “Right Hand.”

 What They Look For in a Location

-• The “Look ”and Vibe – Does the property meet the Script’s requirements?
+• Does the property meet the script’s requirements?

-• Is there ample parking nearby for a Basecamp for all the Trucks and Crew parking?
+• Is there ample parking nearby for a basecamp and crew parking?

-• Is there an area for the Caterer to set up a Tent and Tables & Chairs to feed the Cast & Crew?
+• Is there an area for the caterer to set up a tent, tables and chairs to feed the cast and crew?

-• Is there sufficient easy access to get essential equipment to the property?
+• Is there easy access to transport essential equipment to the property?

-• Is the Owner agreeable to allowing the Crew to have access to the inside (for a fee)?
+• Is the owner agreeable to allowing the crew access inside (for a fee)?

 • Are the neighbors or tenants amenable?